-The catchment area for Ligar Bay is divided into four sub catchments totalling 251.
-49ha, refer to Appendix Y for a map of the UDA boundary.
-The catchment area for Tata Beach is divided into five sub catchments totalling 75.
-86ha, refer to Appendix Y for a map of the UDA boundary.
+The catchment area for Ligar Bay is divided into four sub catchments totalling 252ha.
+The catchment area for Tata Beach is divided into five sub catchments totalling 76ha.
+Refer to Appendix Y for a map of the UDA boundaries.

 The original bach style properties were built close to beach frontage and development has progressed further inland and onto steeper ground.
 The surrounding land is predominantly native bush and these settlements lie on the edge of the Abel Tasman National Park.